 3. In the Create New Items dialog, enter an Item Name.
 This name is what appears in the table's Items field

 4. Click Create and then click X to close the dialog.
+The new item gets added to the table as a new row.

 NOTE: The dialog stays open until you close it so you can continue to quickly add more items one after another.

-Setting the item's Date
+Set the item's Date

 An item's Date can be a range of dates or a specific date.